josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 ### Task 1: Summarize delays by airport

-1. Open your Azure Databricks workspace and navigate to your user folder where your first two lab files are located.
+1. Open your Azure Databricks workspace and navigate to your user folder where your first two lab files are located

-1. Select the down-arrow next to your user account name, then select **Create** --> **Notebook**.
+1. Select the down-arrow next to your user account name, then select **Create** --> **Notebook**

     ![Screenshot showing notebook creation](media/databricks-create-user-notebook.png 'Create Notebook')